IRT Diffuse Field Equalized

 I’ve never quite understood the psychological makeup of the self-professed audiophile – the sort of person who spends £500 on a gold-plated lead and can’t listen to a three-minute pop song without instinctively carrying out a painstaking forensic audit of the sound quality.
 That’s not a music fan.
 That’s a noise-processing unit.

-Headphones are predominantly an old man hobby, with the remaining quarter consisting of weeaboos in their 30's.
+Audio is predominantly an old man hobby with the remaining quarter consisting of weeaboos in their 30's.
 As a hobby it's kind of a joke due to the subjectivist squintfests.
-Discussions always devolve into hopeless bickering, revolving around amorphous factors like DACs without documented measurements.
-The hobby's inherent ambiguity is best exemplified by the adjectives people use to describe sound, like a vegetative sommelier hooked up to a fax machine.
+Discussions online always devolve into hopeless bickering inevitably tainted by preference, hearing ability, and basic physiology, the weakness of the flesh in a very material preoccupation about copper coils and ohms.
+Does my new audio stack with THD values far below perceptible human hearing really sound better?
+Am I interpeting higher volumes as better resolution?
+Do I actually like the Harman target?
+The hobby's inherent ambiguity is best exemplified by the adjectives people use to describe sound like a vegetative sommelier hooked up to a fax machine.
 And it gets worse as you spend more money, shrugging your way up until you hit "I guess this sounds better?"

 I'll get into a comparison later, with the heavy asterisk that I was only able to demo the latter.
 Take someone else's ABX side-by-side testing as an voice of reason, no matter how falliable reviews on the reproduction of sound may be.
 This is just my verbal diarrhea from memory.